Advanced & Defensive Driving Courses Scotland

 Advantages of training with us:

-Driver progress is recorded and detailed on our bespoke driving reports, sent to you on email after the course, so you can see progress and overall risk of a driver
+* Driver progress is recorded and detailed on our bespoke driving reports, sent to you via email after the course, so you can see progress and overall driver risk

-We make high-quality, bespoke driver training convenient and easily accessible for customers.
-With a focus on exceptional quality, we provide a personal, one-to-one service supported by a talented team of professionals who love what they do.
-For driver training, we take the time to handpick the best tutors to ensure our customers receive the best training possible.
-Our flexibility means we can tailor a driving course to a customer’s specific needs.
+We provide high-quality, bespoke driver training that is convenient and easily accessible to our customers.
+With a focus on exceptional quality, we offer a personalised, one-to-one service backed by a talented team of professionals who take pride in their work.
+For driver training, we take the time to handpick the best tutors, ensuring our customers receive the best training possible.
+Our flexibility allows us to tailor a driving course to a customer’s specific needs.

 Course Durations:

 3.5hr – Around 30% opt for this course.
-The benefits of this course are that it’s the cheapest, and is only 3.5hr, disadvantage is that for some drivers it’s too short.
+The benefits of this course are that it’s the cheapest, and is only 3.5 hours, the disadvantage is that for some drivers it’s too short.
 Ideal mainly for companies training 4 or more drivers.

-2 x 3.5hr – This is advantageous for customers that can’t drive for 7hrs and need the split to reflect.
-Often a driver gets homework on this session, so they can practice what has been taught on session 1, to help them with session 2.
+2 x 3.5hr – This is advantageous for customers who can’t drive for 7 hours and need the split to reflect.
+Often, a driver receives homework for this session, allowing them to practice what was taught in Session 1 and prepare for Session 2.
 Older drivers often opt for this course.

-7hr full day – Although it is hard work for some, a full day is cheaper than 2 x 3.5hr.
+7-hour full day – Although it is hard work for some, a full day is cheaper than two 3.5-hour sessions.
 It’s good for those who are time-poor.
-Maybe your company has asked you do this course, or maybe you feel a 7hr will work better for you.
+Perhaps your company has asked you to take this course, or maybe you feel that a 7-hour course would work better for you.
 Talk with us if you are unsure.

-We understand not all drivers want a half, full or 2 half days.
+We understand that not all drivers want half, full, or two half days.
 Some need or want longer.
-That is why we offer 3,4 and 5 x 3.5h sessions.
+That is why we offer 3, 4, and 5 x 3.5-hour sessions.
 These courses are often run over a few weeks and are mostly designed for drivers who have significant issues, such as a driving phobia, or need confidence training after a serious road traffic collision.

 How safe are your company car drivers on Scottish roads?

-Training can be done on a 1:1 or 2:1 basis.
-Around 90% of our clients opt for the 2:1 format due to time and cost savings.
+Training can be conducted on a one-to-one or two-to-one basis.
+Approximately 90% of our clients choose the 2:1 format due to the time and cost savings it offers.
 The 2:1 format is simply where one driver goes out with one tutor for 3.5 hours in the morning and another for the same time period in the afternoon.

 For all our bespoke driving courses in Scotland, we provide training on a range of roads and different areas, which can include:

-Motorway training – There are many Motorway routes in Scotland.
-In Glasgow, the M74 merges from the A74 at Carlisle and into the centre.
-From the ring road around Glasgow, the M8 is a short route to Greenock and is an ideal place to practice motorway confidence.
-The M77 tails down to Ayre, the M73 links to Edinburgh and the M80 will take you through to Perth, where you can join the A9, the gateway to the northwest of Scotland right through Inverness and onto Thurso.
-In Edinburgh, there is the M9, west to Falkirk and Sterling, and the M90 to Perth and onto join the A9.
-From here, the A90 will lead you to Dundee and up to Aberdeen on the A93, where many collisions happen.
-We have taken many drivers through motorway courses throughout Scotland and used all of these routes to help drivers navigate them safely.
-One of the biggest reasons for taking a motorway course is mainly the lack of them throughout rural Scotland.
-Because motorway driving is yet to be a condition of passing a driving test, many drivers may take years before they venture onto them, so they are very unconfident.
+Motorway – Scotland offers a variety of motorway routes ideal for building driving confidence.
+In Glasgow, the M74 merges from the A74 at Carlisle and runs into the city centre.
+From the Glasgow ring road, the M8 provides a short route to Greenock, perfect for practising motorway skills.
+The M77 heads south to Ayr, the M73 connects to Edinburgh, and the M80 leads to Perth, where it joins the A9, the gateway to the northwest, through Inverness and up to Thurso.
+In Edinburgh, the M9 runs west towards Falkirk and Stirling, while the M90 leads north to Perth and connects to the A9.
+From there, the A90 takes you to Dundee and onwards to Aberdeen via the A93, an area known for higher collision rates.
+We’ve guided many drivers along these routes, helping them develop the skills to navigate them safely.
+One of the main reasons for taking a motorway course is the limited motorway network in rural Scotland.

 Contact us:

 All our courses are bespoke to the needs of the driver, whether that’s a session for one or 100+.
-As a result, we can provide a course which best fit’s your needs.
+As a result, we can offer a course that best suits your needs.
 Please call us or use the contact form upper right for more information.